stevensonmt/genetic_algorithms_in_elixir/notes.md

 Fitness function should probably take `opts` keyword list so that environments or specific weights can be passed.
 Alternatively if population is held in genserver then implementation is a callback where a fitness/2 function calls back to the population server to set the environment and then calls the fitness/1 function and lets the population server handle the implementation per environment.
 I prefer the former.

 Why wrap ETS in GenServer?
+Default stats definition of mean fitness seems wrong

+Errata: opts should not have underscore in start_link def missing comma after Utilities.Statistics entry in children list of application file

 ## Footnotes